 study everything - reading it out loud.
 Hear it!

 Next, write it.
 How many times did our spelling teacher have us write our words over and over?
 Yes, she had a reason for doing that; it stimulated our memory.
 Write the verse several times, and then write some more on index cards or sticky notes; place these in places you see everyday such as on the refrigerator, mirror, on the computer monitor, etc.

 Finally, try to visualize the verse.
 Create pictures in your mind for key words.
 For example: For God (picture Him) so loved (a heart) the world (the earth)...etc.

 Once we've committed a verse to memory - DON'T QUIT!
 Review, review, review!
 Like we said before - "if we don't use it, we'll lose it."
 As we are faithful to disciplining ourselves in this area of Bible study, God's Holy Spirit will help us.

 Need motivation to get started or keep memorizing?
-Here Beth Moore shares many motivations and tips that can help us when memorizing Scripture -
+Here Beth Moore shares many motivations and tips that can help us with Bible memorization -

 If you are unsure of what Scriptures to memorize, try these free printable Bible memory verse cards that can be cut apart and taken with you anywhere.
 These are in the New International Version.